trag1c/discord-bot/README.md

 # Bot setup

-## 1. Creating a Discord application
+## 1. Preparing a Discord application

+### 1.1.
+Creating a Discord application

 1. Go to the [Discord Developer Portal][discord-docs].
-2. Click on the "New Application" button and pick a name for it.
+2. Click on the "New Application" button.
+3. Pick a name for your bot.

+### 1.2.
+Getting a Discord token

+On your newly created bot's dashboard:
-3. Go to the "Bot" section, use "Reset Token" and save the new token.
+1. Go to "Bot" on the sidebar.
-4. In that same section, enable the "Server Members Intent" and "Message Content Intent".
-5. Go to the "OAuth2" section, select the `bot` scope, and choose the permissions you want to grant your bot; Ghostty Bot currently relies the following (bitfield `1125900712192000`):
+2. Click on the "Reset Token" button.
+3. Save the newly generated token for later.
+4. Under "Privileged Gateway Intents", enable:
+   * Server Members Intent
+   * Message Content Intent

+### 1.3.
+Inviting the bot to your server
+1. Go to "OAuth2" on the sidebar.
+2. Under "OAuth2 URL Generator", select the `bot` scope.
+3. Under "Bot Permissions" that appears, choose the following permissions:
+   * Attach Files
+   * Manage Messages
    * Manage Roles
+   * Manage Threads
    * Manage Webhooks
    * Send Messages
-   * Manage Messages
-   * Attach Files
    * Use External Apps

+   (your URL should contain a `1125917892061184` bitfield for `permissions`)
-6. Use the generated URL at the bottom of the page to invite the bot to your server.
+4. Use the generated URL at the bottom of the page to invite the bot to your server.